 The college students exhibit a low resistance to intermarriage.
-Less than a quarter, 22 percent indicate that they would oppose or strongly oppose a child of theirs marrying a non-Jew (7 percent strongly), while 62 percent would support or strongly support such an action (17 percent strongly).
+Less than a quarter--22 percent--indicate that they would oppose or strongly oppose a child of theirs marrying a non-Jew (seven percent strongly), while 62 percent would support or strongly support such an action (17 percent strongly).
 The remaining 15 percent say that they would "accept" intermarriage.
 Not surprisingly, the proportions accepting or supporting intermarriage increase when the question is posed in terms of a spouse who converts to Judaism.
-Although these figures are discouraging, they are similar to the response patterns of all Jewish adults with regard to opposition to intermarriage, 16 percent.
-The whole sample, however, exhibits much less support, 33 percent, than the students' 62 percent.
+Although these figures are discouraging, they are similar to the 16 percent response pattern of all Jewish adults with regard to opposition to intermarriage.
+The whole sample, however, exhibits much less support--33 percent--than the students' 62 percent.

-9 If a Child Considers Marrying a Non-Jew If the Potential Spouse Will Convert
+If a Child Considers Marrying a Non-Jew If the Potential Spouse Will Convert

 Strongly Support 17 39

 Support 45 12

-Accept 1 786 0.001 2003157 10 38
+Accept 15 38

+Oppose 15 10

+Strongly Oppose 7

+Do Not Know